-You cannot talk about Turkish cuisine and not mention bulgur wheat.
-And you cannot speak about bulgur recipes and not mention tabbouleh, also known as Middle Eastern Parsley salad.
+You cannot talk about Turkish cuisine without mentioning bulgur wheat.
+And you cannot speak about bulgur recipes without mentioning tabouleh, also known as Middle Eastern Parsley salad.
 It is that simple.

 If you are new to cooking with bulgur and need a refresher, be sure to check out the posts I wrote on Types of Bulgur and How To Cook It based on the type you are using.

-According to this article on tabbouleh from Wikipedia, it originated from the Levantine region – the large area in the Eastern Mediterranean region that consists of Syria, Lebanon, Israel, Palestine, Jordan, Turkey, and Iraq.
+Tabbouleh comes from the Levant, the stretch of the Eastern Mediterranean that includes Syria, Lebanon, Israel, Palestine, Jordan, Türkiye, and Iraq.

-While most popular tabouli recipes are labeled as Lebanese, it is commonly made in the Middle Eastern (Arab countries) and Mediterranean regions (including Cyprus and Greece).
+While most popular tabouli recipes are labeled as Lebanese, it is commonly made in the Middle East (Arab countries) and Mediterranean regions (including Cyprus and Greece).

 To make it easier, I am breaking down the ingredients for my homemade tabouli recipe into four categories: